Michael Karmis SOMP PhD Fellowship Award

 Section 1.
 Qualifications and Eligibility

-The Michael Karmis SOMP PhD Fellowship Award is strictly limited to SOMP junior members who are currently enrolled or have been formally admitted in a PhD degree granting program with emphasis on Mining Engineering and/or Mineral Processing.
+The Michael Karmis SOMP PhD Fellowship Award is strictly limited to SOMP junior members who are currently enrolled or have been formally admitted to a PhD degree-granting program with emphasis on Mining Engineering and/or Mineral Processing.

 Section 2.
 Application Requirements